 Social Media isn't a bad thing in itself, but it can lead to some serious depression when you're on it all day long.
 The good news is that you can use social media as a catalyst for real-world interactions with friends.
 Don't just post or comment about your life; make plans with people—it's much more enjoyable that way!
 If you feel yourself becoming depressed from social media, take a break from it or limit your time online.
 You'll be glad you did.

-Find a hobby or activity that lends itself to decompression
+Having a hobby that lends itself to decompression is another